77th Annual Allstate Sugar Bowl ~ January 4, 2011**

 However, that’s when the window of opportunity grew wider.
 Arkansas’ Colton Nash came through the middle of the Buckeyes’ line to block the kick.
 But instead of scooping up the ball and running it in from the 18, which seemed entirely possible, the Hogs fell on it.

 Arkansas’ final chance started with a dropped pass (the last of six by Arkansas receivers) senior tight end D.J.
 Williams.
 It was one of six passes dropped by Razorback receivers.
 On the next play Mallett made one of his few mistakes.
-Baited by coverage, Ryan let loose a pass that Solomon Thomas cut in front of, going down to the Superdome turf with the ball cradled in his arms with 58 seconds to play.
+Baited by coverage, he let loose a pass that Solomon Thomas cut in front of, going down to the Superdome turf with the ball cradled in his arms with 58 seconds to play.

 That ended any chance of a stirring finish.